surusgop/contact_app/docs/walkthrough.md

 let activeLookupDropdown, _lookupCallback, _lookupTimer, _behalfTimer, _lastErrors
 ```

+Each row's `tag` is a single string — possibly comma-joined if it represents more than one tag (e.g. a spreadsheet's own per-row tag plus the shared "tag this entire list" value).
+The server's `split_tag_names` does the actual splitting on import; the client only ever needs to join strings together, never parse them apart.

 The important subtlety: `fileRows` and `pasteRows` hold **the same object references** as `allRows`, which is how `importSection` can remove a section's rows with `allRows.filter(r => !fileRows.includes(r))`.
 Manual forms are different — they live outside `allRows` until import, and are counted separately.

 ### JS functions